cchambers/basicss/README.md

 Sometimes you may find the need to move a flex-item around in the stack... this is what the order property is used for!

-**Pro-tip:** You can force an element to the front indefinitely by giving it a negative order.

 Content Flow Control
 ---------------

-This is not a "grid" -- it is a method of dividing rows into fractions:
+You can make any layout imaginable with this system.
+It doesn't work like a 'grid', per say... grids are generally padded.
+You can pad this system any way you want with the OO classes provided:

+    .contain {
+      width: 100rem;
+      margin-left: auto;
+      margin-right: auto
+    }
     .row { width: 100%; float: left }

-    [class*=col-]{
-      float: left;
-      padding: 10px;
-      padding-right: 30px
-    }
+    [class`=col-] { float: left }

-These three elements make up our grid.
-Each set of columns belong in a *.row*.
-Any content that needs to be constrained to the center of the page is wrapped with a *.container*.

     .col-1-1 { width: 100% }
     .col-3-4 { width: 75% }